hassanlatif/google-map-chart-marker-clusterer/README.md

 ![Chart Marker Clusterer Screenshot](https://github.com/hassanlatif/chart-marker-clusterer/blob/master/screenshot.png)

+You can access the example [here](https://github.com/hassanlatif/chart-marker-clusterer/blob/master/examples/simple_example.html).

 The sample data used in the example is taken from [here](https://gist.githubusercontent.com/gisminister/10001728/raw/traffic_accidents.geojson).

-Feel free to suggest improvements.
+Feel free to contribute and/or suggest improvements.

 ## License